anshusinha26/Programming-Languages/README.md

 Make sure you have these dependencies installed before running the script.

-# 🎵 The Musical time machine
+# The Musical Time Machine
 This project aims to scrape the Billboard Top 100 songs for a specific date and create a private playlist for those songs on Spotify.

 ![The musical time machine](Images/the_musical_time_machine.gif)